CantBeSubh/DeepLynx/README.md

 2. .NET SDK: Ensure .NET SDK version 10.0 is installed on your system.
 Download [.NET 10.0](https://dotnet.microsoft.com/en-us/download/dotnet/10.0).
 You can verify you are using the correct version by running `dotnet --version` in the command line.

-## First Step
-* Environment variables:
-   * Either rename the file `.env_sample` in the root directory to `.env`, or:
-      1. Create a new file named `.env` in the root directory.
-      2. Copy the contents of `.env_sample` to `.env`.

-Once you have a `.env` file, be sure to periodically check `.env_sample` for updates as they won't automatically apply to your `.env`.

-The default credentials are set to work with the docker compose version for quick startup.
-For local development, these will need to altered in the development steps as stated in [Local Setup](#local-setup).

 ## Docker Setup
 This application may be run from docker using the following docker command:
 ```